matt-newman/matt-newman.github.io/README.md

 I’m passionate about web development with a real desire to produce the best outcome possible for both end users and the business I represent.
 I like to work towards having an optimal process in place so a given team or individual can more easily produce the best work possible, to me lately this means that I like to work on or towards having things like automated deployment and and well scoped pieces of work so that any effort is directed towards solving the right thing!

-Throughout my career as a developer I have strived to further my understanding of programs, software and the development process in general by reading material on the concepts and principals of programming (see below), I’ve also spent time studying and discussing best practice for performance, design, structure, function, implementation and testing of websites and pages.
-I'm particulary keen on trying to make sure the end-user performance of pages is as good as it reasonably can be (fast performance is a never ending goal).
+Throughout my career as a developer I have strived to further my understanding of programs, software and the development process in general by reading material on the concepts and principals of programming (see below), I've also spent time studying and discussing best practice for performance, design, structure, function, implementation and testing of websites and pages.
+I'm particularly keen on trying to make sure the end-user performance of pages is as good as it reasonably can be (fast performance is a never ending goal).

 My hobbies include a variety of sports, particularly football, which I spend a lot of free time doing; I really enjoy snowboarding, regardless of my skill level.
 I used to spend some of my time playing some chess, solving logic puzzles and doing crosswords but I find less time for those things now.